cjalmeida/gamma-config/docs/writing-config.md

 If you want change the merge behavior for sequences (list) and mappings (dicts), you can pass the special _hint_ comment `@hint: merge_replace` to fully replace the old value with the new instead of trying to merge.

+!!! note
-!> The `@hint` comment must be placed on the same line of the key you want to it to act on.
+    The `@hint` comment must be placed on the same line of the key you want to it to act on.

 Example: